tk3369/ContextTracking.jl/README.md

 # ContextTracking.jl

 ContextTracking is used to keep track of execution context.
 The context data is kept in a stack data structure.
 When a function is called, the context is saved.
 When the function exits, the context is restored.
-Hence, any change to the context during execution is visible to current and deeper stack frames only.
+User can make changes to the context during execution, and the data is visible to both the current and deeper stack frames.

-Participation of context tracking is voluntary - you must annotate functions with `@ctx` macro to get in the game.
-Then, you can append data to the context fairly easily using the `@memo` macro in front of an assignment statement or a variable reference.
+The usage is embarassingly simple:
+1. Annotate functions with `@ctx` macro
+2. Attach context data using the `@memo` macro
+3. Access context data anywhere using the `context` function

 ## Motivation

 Suppose that we are processing a web request.
 We may want to create a request id to keep track of the request and include the request id whenever we write anything to the log file during any part of the processing of that request.

 It may seems somewhat redundant to log the same data multiple times but it is invaluable in debugging production problems.
-Imagine that two users are hitting the same web request at the same time.
+Imagine that two users are hitting the same web service at the same time.
 If we look at the log file, everything could be interleaving and it would be quite confusing without the context.

 As context data is stored in a stack structure, you naturally gain more "knowledge" when going deeper into the execution stack.
 Then, you naturally "forget" about those details when the execution stack unwinds.
 With this design, you can just memoize the most valuable knowledge needed in the log file.

-## Basic Usage
+## Example

-Just 3 simple steps:

-1. Annotate functions with `@ctx` macro to participate in context tracking
-2. Use `@memo` macro to append data to the context
-3. Use `context` function to access context data.

-Example:

 ```julia
 using ContextTracking